cce-bigdataintro-1160/CEBD-1160-fall-2019-site/9-data-preparation.md

 * Back your claims using plots and data obtained using your dataset analysis skills
 * Make sure to add references for libraries and methods you're using
 * You can look for other people that "solved" your dataset on Google.
 You might find many ideas that you hadn't thought of!
+* The objective will be to both start your data skills portfolio and also exercise your data presenting(and storytelling) skills!
 * Use [markdown](https://guides.github.com/features/mastering-markdown/) formatting to make your project look good, by creating sections and embedding pictures.

 * FAQ